 Investment properties (land and buildings) are measured initially at cost, including transaction costs.
 Following initial recognition at cost, investment properties are stated at fair value, which reflects market conditions at the reporting date.
-Valuations are performed every three (3) years by an accredited external, independent appraiser, to ensure that the fair value does not differ materially from its carrying amount.
+Under valuation model IFRS requires that investment property are remeasured at the end of each reporting period, nevertheless based on management experience, the valuation of land and building included in this category does not significantly change on an annual bases, hence management has decided to perform valuations every three (3) years by an accredited external, independent appraiser, unless there are impairment indications, in which case valuation will be preform when such indication are identified.
 A gain or loss arising from a change in the fair value of investment property shall be recognized in the consolidated statement of comprehensive income for the year in which it arises.
-In addition, it measures land and buildings at revalued amounts with changes in fair value being recognized in the consolidated statement of comprehensive income.
-Costs for the repairs and maintenance are recognized in the statement of profit or loss as incurred.
+In addition, it measures land and buildings at revalued amounts with changes in fair value being recognized in the consolidated statement of comprehensive income are recognized in the statement of profit or loss as incurred.
 Gains and losses on disposal of investment property are determined by reference to their carrying amount and are taken into account in determining operating profit.